-Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) The potential effects of development on Natura 2000 sites will be considered in accordance with Policy 10.
-MAC38 Amend Policy 21 - Scale and Growth Policy Policy 21 - Scale and Growth Policy Where compatible with the National Park designation: Amendment necessary to clarify the requirements of the Policy. a) The development of on shore based facilities within the developed area of the coast will be permitted.
-Marina development is not considered appropriate on this sensitive coast (see Policy 18) b) ●Provide for and or permit small scale employment proposals (see Policy 44)● c) ●Provide for and or permit housing, to facilitate the delivery of affordable housing needs.
-In addition priority will be given to the delivery of affordable housing needs over other uses in certain circumstances (see Policy 7, Policy 41, Policy 45, Policy 47, Policy 48, Policy 49 and Policy 53). ● f)●Allow limited expansion of existing caravan and camping sites or the limited development of new sites (Policy 42). g) For retail it is proposed to encourage the sympathetic regeneration of Tenby, Saundersfoot, St Davids and Newport so that they can continue to remain attractive places to live and visit; provide a valuable role in meeting the needs of local communities and visitors, and attract niche retail opportunities● HS1/AP6 MAC39 Amend Policy 24 - Borrow Pits Policy 24 - Borrow Pits Temporary planning permission will be granted for borrow pits where: Amendment necessary to clarify the requirements of the Policy.
+Matters Plan/Map Change proposed Reason/Justification Arising Booklet (Action Point Change reference Reference) number b) it conserves or enhances the existing character of the harbour;♣;-and c) subject to there being no unacceptable adverse effects.
+The potential effects of development on Natura 2000 sites will be considered in accordance with Policy 10.♣ MAC38 Amend Policy 21 - Scale and Growth Policy Policy 21 - Scale and Growth Policy Where compatible with the National Park designation: Amendment necessary to clarify the requirements of the Policy. a) The development of on shore based facilities within the developed area of the coast will be permitted.
+Marina development is not considered appropriate on this sensitive coast (see Policy 18) b) ♣Provide for and or permit small scale employment proposals (see Policy 44)♠ c) ♣Provide for and or permit housing, to facilitate the delivery of affordable housing needs.
+In addition priority will be given to the delivery of affordable housing needs over other uses in certain circumstances (see Policy 7, Policy 41, Policy 45, Policy 47, Policy 48, Policy 49 and Policy 53). ♠ f) ♠Allow limited expansion of existing caravan and camping sites or the limited development of new sites (Policy 42). g) For retail it is proposed to encourage the sympathetic regeneration of Tenby, Saundersfoot, St Davids and Newport so that they can continue to remain attractive places to live and visit; provide a valuable role in meeting the needs of local communities and visitors, and attract niche retail opportunities♠ HS1/AP6 MAC39 Amend Policy Policy 24 - Borrow Pits Amendment necessary to